Progxy/PDP-8-Emulator/README.md

 # Pdp8 Emulator

-This is a simple PDP8 Emulator written in C, that compiles and run files written using the PDP8 Assembly Language (.asm/.s/.S/.pdp8).
+This is a simple PDP8 Emulator written in C, that compiles and runs files written in PDP8 Assembly Language (.asm/.s/.S/.pdp8).

 ## Features
 This features are currently supported:

 * compile the given assembly file and analyze the instructions;

 * dump into a text file the instructions to analyze them after;